International Court of Justice: Relationship with UN Security Council

 Article 94 establishes the duty of all UN members to comply with decisions of the court involving them.
 If parties do not comply, the issue may be taken before the Security Council for enforcement action.
 There are obvious problems with such a method of enforcement.
-If the judgment is against one of the five permanent members of the Security Council or its allies, any resolution on enforcement would then be vetoed.
+If the judgment is against one of the five permanent members of the Security Council or its allies, any resolution on enforcement could then be vetoed by that member.
 That occurred, for example, after the Nicaragua case, when Nicaragua brought the issue of the United States' noncompliance with the court's decision before the Security Council.
 Furthermore, if the Security Council refuses to enforce a judgment against any other state, there is no method of forcing the state to comply.
 Furthermore, the most effective form to take action for the Security Council, coercive action under Chapter VII of the United Nations Charter, can be justified only if international peace and security are at stake.
 The Security Council has never done that so far.

 The relationship between the ICJ and the Security Council, and the separation of their powers, was considered by the court in 1992 in the Pan Am case.
 The court had to consider an application from Libya for the order of provisional measures of protection to safeguard its rights, which, it alleged, were being infringed by the threat of economic sanctions by the United Kingdom and United States.
 The problem was that these sanctions had been authorized by the Security Council, which resulted in a potential conflict between the Chapter VII functions of the Security Council and the judicial function of the court.
 The court decided, by eleven votes to five, that it could not order the requested provisional measures because the rights claimed by Libya, even if legitimate under the 1971 Montreal Convention, could not be prima facie regarded as appropriate since the action was ordered by the Security Council.
 In accordance with Article 103 of the UN Charter, obligations under the Charter took precedence over other treaty obligations.
 Nevertheless, the court declared the application admissible in 1998.
 A decision on the merits has not been given since the parties (United Kingdom, United States, and Libya) settled the case out of court in 2003.